 Organic or organic-blend fertilisers are recommended.
 Follow manufacturers recommended rates.
 Try and fertilise your lawn when rain is predicted.
 How often you apply fertiliser depends on your soil, turf type and appearance requirements.
 Applying fertiliser every 3-4 months is ideal.
 Healthy lawns are more resilient to weeds, pests and other stressors.

 TGC TIP: Fill a plastic pot with fertiliser and shake it as you walk over your lawn, allowing the fertiliser to fall out through the holes in the bottom.

 Only water when lawns show signs of stress.
 A good heavy watering is much better than lots of small waterings.
 Do not set automatic irrigating systems on and forget them.
 Adjust them to suit the temperature, wind and rainfall.
 Do not set automatic irrigation systems to come on constantly at night.
 Grass that is regularly wet at night, especially in warm conditions, is susceptible to fungus and disease.
 The best time to water is between 4am and 8 am.

 Only certain species of grass can handle shade.
 Trees not only shade grass but also suck nutrients from the soil.
 Lawns grown in shade should be allowed to grow taller for more area to photosynthesise.
 Areas under trees should also be fed and watered slightly more.

-Grubs – Lawn Army Worm is known to attack lawns that are lush and growing quickly.
+If you have prepared your site properly, selected the right type of turf, and looked after it well, weeds should not be a problem.
+Lawn Army Worm is known to attack lawns that are lush and growing quickly.
 A good way to encourage more consistent and controlled growth is to use organic and slow release fertiliser.
-For more information go to Weeds, Grubs & Diseases.
+For more information, go to Weeds, Grubs & Diseases.